In Alabama, tornadoes rattle historic civil rights community

 Dallas County, which includes Selma, is home to about 37,600 people, roughly 71% of them Black and 27% white.
 The county’s median household income is $35,000 and nearly one out of every three residents lives in poverty.

-“These are people who are not poor in spirit, but poor financially,” said Sankara-Jabar, a racial justice activist who now lives just outside of Washington, D.C.
-“Losing everything for somebody who was already working class and already poor financially is devastating.”
+“Losing everything for somebody who was already working class and already poor financially is devastating.” said Sankara-Jabar, a racial justice activist who now lives just outside of Washington, D.C.

 Thursday’s storm inflicted heavy damage on Selma, cutting a wide path through the downtown area, where brick buildings collapsed, oak trees were uprooted, cars were tossed onto their sides and power lines were left dangling.
 While Selma officials said no fatalities had been reported there, several people were seriously injured.